Learn to Hunt

 Small minnows are the best live bait for crappies.
 It is important to select the proper-sized minnow.
 Most bait shops have several sizes and usually refer to the smallest size as crappie minnows.
-A minnow measuring from 1- to 1½-inches in length is best.
+A 1- to 1½-inches long minnow is best.
 Hook the minnow through the back just below the dorsal fin; be careful not to pierce the spine.
 Hooking the minnow like this lets it swim freely and live longer.
-Some anglers like to pinch or cut off the top of the tail fin because this seems to make the minnow more active.
-Use a small hook (size no. 4, 6 or 8) with a light split shot placed about a foot above the hook.
-Some crappie anglers also tip a leadhead jig with a small minnow when fishing is slow.
+Some anglers like to pinch or cut off the top of the tail fin because this makes the minnow more active.
+Use a small hook (size No. 4, 6 or 8) with a light split shot placed about a foot above the hook.
+Some crappie anglers also tip a lead-head jig with a small minnow when fishing is slow.
 When using a jig and minnow combination, hook the minnow through both lips instead of in the back.

-A leadhead jig, which imitates a small minnow when fished properly, is the most productive and universal artificial lure for crappies.
+A lead-head jig, which imitates a small minnow when fished properly, is the most productive and universal artificial lure for crappies.
 Made from a variety of material, they come in many colors and sizes.
-Popular crappie leadheads are feathered or plastic-bodied (e.g., 1-1½ inch paddle- or curlytail plastics).
-A variety of colors work, but the most consistent are white, yellow and chartreuse especially in stained water.
-Dark colors such as blue or black work well in clear water.
+Popular crappie lead-heads are feathered or plastic-bodied (e.g., 1-1½ inch paddle or curly tail plastics).
+A variety of colors work, but the most consistent are white, yellow and chartreuse, especially in stained water.
+Dark colors like blue or black work well in clear water.

 An alternative to jigs is using wet or dry flies (dependent upon season) fished with a fly rod near structure.
 Fly-fishing for crappies may work well when jig-fishing methods are not working or the bite is light.

-Crappies offer a terrific amount of enjoyment to Iowa anglers.
+Crappies offer lots of joy to Iowa anglers.
 Action can be very fast and when caught on lightweight equipment, crappies provide a scrappy fight.

 Crappies often use the shade offered by docks or other floating structures in the summer.
 These areas have plenty of food and the water temperature is cooler.
 Try still-fishing under or around docks.